 Please note that our standard booking terms and conditions apply to any amendments, cancellations, deposits and final balance payments.

-There will also be the option to change your travel date to 2021 if your balance has been paid in full.
+There will also be the option to change your travel date if your balance has been paid in full.
 We are doing this from the final balance due date as to keep it fair for everyone and that also means no one can take the dates after their original booking date so all future moves have the same respect.

 See T&C's here - https://www.mtbbeds.com/booking-terms-conditions